TRANSPORTATION in Rome

 Rome is one of the safest capital cities in the world, but you should be extremely careful of pickpockets on crowded buses and metro trains.
 Carry your money and other valuables in a secure bag or money belt in front of you, and always keep an eye on where other people’s hands are.
 See the “Advice” chapter for more information.

 The metro system has only two lines, A (red) and B (blue), which cross at Termini.
 Trains run approximately every 7-10 minutes, from 5:30am until 11:30pm every day (until 12:30am on Saturdays).
-The metro stations on Line A do not have handicapped facilities (except Cipro-Musei Vaticani and Valle Aurelia); alternatively, bus 590 does the same route as the metro line and has wheelchair access.
+The metro stations on Line A do not have facilities for disabled on wheelchair (except Cipro-Musei Vaticani and Valle Aurelia); alternatively, bus 590 does the same route as the metro line and has wheelchair access.
 (See list of useful bus lines below.)
 All the metro stations on Line B are fully wheelchair accessible except Circo Massimo, Colosseo, and Cavour (Cavour is accessible only at the Laurentina entrance).

 METRO LINE C: In the works… maybe.